A consent violation is an occurrence where someone believes their consent was broken or a set boundary was crossed.

 In the immediate aftermath, we recommend getting to a safe place and/or calling for help.

-Food, water, a warm blanket, breathing exercises, and/or movement like shaking or rocking may be helpful for moving through an acute trauma response (you may be experiencing physical symptoms and emotions like shock, numbness, anger, sadness, confusion, or something else entirely - trauma responses can present in a variety of ways).
+Food, water, a warm blanket, breathing exercises, and/or movement like shaking or rocking may be helpful for moving through an acute trauma response (you may be experiencing physical symptoms and accompanying emotions like shock, numbness, anger, sadness, confusion, or something else entirely - trauma responses can present in a variety of ways).

 Once you feel calmer and more grounded, consider reaching out to a consent advocate or to one of the resources below for help figuring out what to do next.
 Do keep in mind you don't have to do anything though - it's not ok for anyone to pressure you into taking action you don't fully consent to.
 Your only responsibility is to take care of yourself.
 We also have resources for long-term healing from trauma - because you shouldn't have to do it alone.